learnbyexample/Command-line-text-processing/perl_the_swiss_knife.md

 Hello Bash

 $ # multiple commands can be issued separated by ;
+$ # -l will be covered later, here used to append newline to print
 $ perl -le '$a=25; $b=12; print $a**$b'
 59604644775390625
 ```